 Members of panel, left to right: Mark Hayward, Union Leader; David K. Taylor, Right to Know NH; Greg V. Sullivan, NEFAC; Lisa English, NH Asst.
 AG; Hon.
 William Delker, Superior Court Justice; Gilles Bissonette, NH ACLU.
 (Steve Bolton, Nashua Attorney, not shown.)
+Watch the video here.

 These are the remarks by David K. Taylor of Right to Know NH tonight at the Sunshine Week Panel discussion sponsored by the Nackey Loeb School and New England First Amendment Coalition.

 Right to Know NH is a citizen’s group working to strengthen the Right to Know across our state.
 The biggest way we do that is through bills to change the Right-to-Know Law, RSA 91-A. Since we were formed in 2013, we have proposed a handful of bills each year.

 Our first bill was a mess.
 Throughout 2013 we met monthly, going through all of RSA 91-A, word for word, proposing lots of changes.
 We combined the more than 20 changes into one bill, HB 1156.
 To our frustration, the House amended it, to throw out all our changes and replace them with a handful of changes to weaken the law.
 We had to work hard in the Senate to get it killed.
 Not a good start.

 The lesson we learned that first year was to take smaller steps in a few separate bills.
 This strategy has been more successful.